TheCEDL/homework1/README.md

 ### MANN(Memory-Augmented Neural Network) Architectures
 The MANN model proposed in this paper is a variant of a NTM:<br>
 ![MANN architecture](https://github.com/markakisdong/homework1/blob/master/fig/MANN_architecture.png):<br>
 The controllers in the experiments in this paper are feed-forward networks or LSTMs.
 The best performance comes from a LSTM with 200 hidden units.
-The controller receives some concatenated input (x_t, y_t-1) and update its state.
+Duriung training and testing, the controller receives concatenated inputs (x_t, y_t-1) and update its state.

 ### Output Distribution and Learning
 #### For one-hot label classification
-The controller output is first passed through a linear layer with an output size equal to the number of classes to be classified per episode.
-This linear layer output is then pased as input to the output distribution.
+The controller's output is first passed through a linear layer with an output size equal to the number of classes per episode.
+This linear layer output is then passed as input to the output distribution.
 The output distribution is a categorical distribution, implemented as a softmax function:<br>
 ![Output distribution one-hot label classification](https://github.com/markakisdong/homework1/blob/master/fig/Output_distribution_one-hot_label_classification.png)<br>

 In the learning phase, the network minimizes the episode loss of the input sequence:<br>